Sysinternals/ProcDump-for-Linux/README.md

    -m      Memory commit threshold(s) (MB) above which to create dumps.
    -ml     Memory commit threshold(s) (MB) below which to create dumps.
    -gcm    [.NET] GC memory threshold(s) (MB) above which to create dumps.
+   -gcgen  [.NET] Create dump when the garbage collection of the specified generation starts and finishes.
    -tc     Thread count threshold above which to create a dump of the process.
    -fc     File descriptor count threshold above which to create a dump of the process.
    -sig    Signal number to intercept to create a dump of the process.